Higher education in Italy: Superior Graduate Schools

 The Superior Graduate School (Grandes écoles) or Scuola Superiore Universitaria offer recognized national and international titles, including the Diploma di Perfezionamento equivalent to a Doctorate, Dottorato di Ricerca i.e. Research Doctorate or Doctor Philosophiae i.e. Ph.D. and are recognized by the Ministry of Education, Universities and Research (Italy) (MIUR) as fully autonomous.
 Some of them also organize courses master's degree, individually, or jointly with the universities with whom they work like Bologna Business School or MIP Politecnico di Milano.

-There are three Superior Graduate Schools with "university status", three institutes with the status of Doctoral Colleges, which function at graduate and post-graduate level.
+There are three Superior Graduate Schools with "university status", three institutes with the status of Doctoral Colleges, which function at graduate and postgraduate level.
 Nine further schools are direct offshoots of the universities (i.e. do not have their own 'university status').
+They are: